thephpleague/url/dev-master/components/overview.md

 Since we are using immutable value objects, the source component is not modified instead a modified copy of the original object is returned.

-## Complex components
+## Complex Url parts

-The methods describe above works on all type of component but for more complex components care has be taken to provide more useful methods to interact with their value.
+The methods describe above work on all type of URL parts but for more complex parts/component care has be taken to provide more useful methods to interact with their values.
 Additional methods and properties were added to the following classes:

 * `League\Url\Scheme` which deals with [the scheme component](/dev-master/components/scheme/);
 * `League\Url\Host` which deals with [the host component](/dev-master/components/host/);
 * `League\Url\Port` which deals with [the port component](/dev-master/components/port/);
 * `League\Url\Path` which deals with [the path component](/dev-master/components/path/);
 * `League\Url\Query` which deals with [the query component](/dev-master/components/query/);
-* `League\Url\UserInfo` which deals with [the URL credential part](/dev-master/components/userinfo/);
+* `League\Url\UserInfo` which deals with [the URL user information part](/dev-master/components/userinfo/);